Rat-Rig/V-core-3/slicer_profiles/SuperSlicer/README.md

 ## Installation

-1. Download the INI-file, plus the SVG- and STL-files that match your printer size.
+1. Download the ZIP-File and unpack it on your computer.
 2. In Superslicer, open the "File" menu and chose Import/Import Config Bundle.
 3. Choose the INI-file.
 4. Switch to the tab "Printer settings"